pranavrase/pranavrase/README.md

 # 💫 About Me:
-Aspiring Data Analyst & Android Developer passionate about turning data into actionable insights and building user-friendly mobile applications.
-Skilled in Excel, dashboards, data visualization, and analytical thinking, with growing expertise in Android development and modern technologies.
-Always learning, building, and solving real-world problems through technology.
+Aspiring Data Analyst with practical experience in Excel, Power BI, Tableau and MySQL, focused on transforming raw data into meaningful insights and interactive dashboards.
+Strong interest in data analysis, problem-solving, and discovering patterns that support smarter business decisions.

 ## 🌐 Socials: